-Proposal prioritization process:
+Project prioritization process:

-Hubs will meet in January 2013 to decide on the final prioritized list of projects for recommendation to the Advisory Group.
-In advance of their meetings, hub facilitators will provide hub participants with all submitted proposals as well as the vetting information provided by the work groups.

-Each hub will develop a list of prioritized projects based on regional need and local capabilities based on the set of goals from the Bay Area Homeland Security Strategy.
+Hubs will meet in January 2014 to decide on the final prioritized list of projects for recommendation to the Advisory Group.
+Each hub will develop a list of prioritized projects based on regional need and local capabilities.
 Hubs may also designate other criteria as mutually agreed (e.g., provide scalable solutions, leverage other funding sources, and benefit the most operational areas.)
 Ideally prioritization will be done by consensus, but voting may occur as needed.
-(Note that the facilitator does not vote or otherwise attempt to influence the decision-making of the hub representatives.)

-The Management Team will provide hubs with an allocation based on the funding risk allocation formula.
-The hubs' prioritized lists of projects should include projects in order of importance to be funded by the allocation.
-In addition, each hub should also develop a list of "below the line" projects for if/when additional funds become available in the future.
-This should include six month time frame projects.
+The Management Team will provide hubs with a planning amount based on what was provided to the hub from last year's (FY13) allocation (see Section 8 Allocation of Funding).
+The hubs' prioritized lists of projects should include projects in order of importance to be funded by the forthcoming FY14 allocation.
+The hub voting members will prioritize projects proposals and funding amounts to match the planned hub funding allocation as "above the line" projects.
+Each hub should also carefully develop a list of "below the line" projects for if/when additional funds become available in the future.
+This should include short time frame projects.

-Hub representatives may make modifications to proposals with the agreement of the original project proposers as long as these modifications are consistent with the original goals and objectives of the project.
+Hub voting members may make modifications to proposals during the meeting with the agreement of the original project proposers as long as these modifications are consistent with the original goals and objectives of the project.
 Recognizing that the discussion of regional needs at the hub level may generate new ideas and opportunities for cooperation, hubs may also propose new projects in special circumstances and with the approval of the General Manager.
-Such projects must meet all of the funding criteria presented in section five above.
+Such projects must meet all of the funding criteria presented on page 3 above.